-Dr. Furlan has published on several abdominal imaging topics with particular attention to liver diseases.
-His current research interests include non-invasive diagnostic criteria of hepatocellular carcinoma and imaging of non-alcoholic fatty liver disease.
+Dr. Giuseppe Brancatelli is Associate Professor of Radiology at the University of Palermo, Italy.
+Dr. Brancatelli has published on several abdominal imaging topics with particular attention to liver diseases.
+His major research interests are diagnostic imaging of the liver, pancreas, bile ducts and hepatobiliary contrast agents.